marcellourbani/Graphviz-browser/README.md

 Should work with any valid graph

 In branch gh-pages you will find the latest build, it's all static and should work served from any location, including BSP pages.
+Or you can use said build in this project's [github page](https://marcellourbani.github.io/Graphviz-browser/index.html)

 # Credits